 Division of Developmental Disabilities

-This Information Bulletin informs Division of Developmental Disabilities (DDD) providers of the elimination of collecting earned income from individuals who are funded for DDD services and supports and have a Third-Party Liability Calculation to their "Topline" residential rate.
-The changes in this Information Bulletin do not apply beyond DDD funded services and supports.
+This Information Bulletin informs Division of Developmental Disabilities (DDD) providers of the elimination of automatically collecting earned income from individuals who are funded for DDD services and supports and have a Third-Party Liability Calculation to their "Topline" residential rate.

 Historically, the DDD has used a portion of an individual's reported earned and unearned income to calculate the individual's Third-Party Liability (TPL) Calculation, which is also known as the "offset".
 The TPL is deducted from payments made by the DDD to the service provider and the service provider collects the specified TPL amount from the individual's earned and unearned income for full payment of the individual's services and supports.